DIY Supercharger Conversion with Intercooler for 948, 1098 and 1275 A-series MG Midget, Austin Healey Sprite, and Morris Minor - Overview

 But until now, only three supercharger systems fit under the Spridget's sloping bonnet: the inefficient and increasingly rare Judson setup; the Moss Motors Eaton-based kit, which costs $4,600, and the High Performance Products twin-screw offering, which begins at $6,000.
 Mama mia!

 Importantly, none of the above superchargers can be fitted with an intercooler.
 As a result, the amount of boost these ‘draw-through’ systems can handle without harmful detonation and back-firing is quite limited.
+(However, our convertible ram pipe and snorkel adapter can be used to increase air flow into the Moss Motors’ draw-through supercharger, as shown in the images below and on the purchase page.)

 But now, there's another option: the Creative Spridgets DIY intercooled and dynamically bypassed supercharger conversion for the 948, 1098 and 1275 A-series MG Midget, Austin Healey Sprite, and Morris Minor.